kytranada/predict-bot/README.md

 ### System Prompts
 The bot uses local prompt files for different commands:
-- `predict_prompt.txt`: Used for the `/predict` command to generate geopolitical insights.
+- `predict_prompt.txt`: Used for the `/predict` command to generate geopolitical analysis.
-- `economic_prompt.txt`: Used for the `/economic` command to generate economic insights.
+- `economic_prompt.txt`: Used for the `/economic` command to generate economic analysis.

 ---